codelibs/docker-semanticsearch/README.md

 1. Go to the **Admin** > **General** page.
 2. Add the copied values to the **System Properties** field.
+3. Click **Update** button.

+### Configure Crawl Settings

+When creating crawl settings before starting a crawl, you must specify semantic in the Virtual Host field.
+This step ensures semantic search functions correctly.

 ### Reindex Data